mvolkmann/blog/src/smalltalk/30-development-environment.md

 The bottom pane can be used to enter and execute Smalltalk expressions.
 Instance variables can be directly accessed and where `self` refers to the object being inspected.
-For example, when the object is a morph:
+For example, when the object is a `Morph`:

 - To get the value of the `color` instance variable, enter `color` or `self color` and press cmd-p (Print it).